mattnorris/grain/README.md

     gen_install_script.py mysql

-Where 'web2py' is the tool you wish to install and uninstall.
+Where `mysql` is the tool you wish to install and uninstall.

 ## Output